pieroproietti/penguins-eggs/README.md

 If you are using penguins-eggs-ppa You can ugrade eggs as others packages just: **sudo apt upgrade**, else simply download new versions of eggs from [sourgeforge page](https://sourceforge.net/projects/penguins-eggs/files/DEBS/) and install it with the standard command **sudo dpkg -i eggs_.9.2.2-1_amd64.deb**.

 ## Arch families: Arch and ManjaroLinux
 eggs has been present in AUR for a long time, even without my knowledge thanks the support of Arch peoples.
-I am currently directly maintaining the AUR version of [penguins-eggs](https://aur.archlinux.org/packages/penguins-eggs) for Arch linux, however you can refer to the versions for Arch and manjaroLinux in their respective repositories on github.
+I am currently directly maintaining the AUR version of [penguins-eggs](https://aur.archlinux.org/packages/penguins-eggs) for Arch, however you can refer to the versions for Arch and manjaro in their respective repositories on github.

 To install eggs on Arch, simply ```git clone https://github.com/pieroproietti/penguins-eggs-arch```, ```cd penguins-eggs-arch```, then  ```makepkg -si```.

-The same for manjaroLinux: ```git clone https://github.com/pieroproietti/penguins-eggs-manjaro```, ```cd penguins-eggs-manjaro```, then  ```makepkg -si```.
+The same for manjaro: ```git clone https://github.com/pieroproietti/penguins-eggs-manjaro```, ```cd penguins-eggs-manjaro```, then  ```makepkg -si```.

 # Usage